 - Specialized Skill: Jobs where specific skills are needed and technology is not an option.
 This is typically the case in services industry, like healthcare.
 But right type of technology can cut non-consumption by making the job less dependent on skill.
 An example shared in the book is about hip and knee implant makers improving their product over years, making it easy and foolproof to implant their products.
 This essentially is reducing the impact of orthopedic surgeons’ skill in the surgery, hence increasing consumption of the product earlier in the value chain.

 - Access: Customers might really like a product and would like to use it, but they are not able to use the product in their environment.
 For example, sales people who are always in the field cannot access the customer information/intelligence inside the sales management tool.
 Unless this tool has someway to deliver this information right before that big meeting.
 This will create access problems which will lead to non-consumption.
-This can be solved by methodically deconstructing the process in which the product/service is to be used, adding environmental restrictions to the process and innovating a product/service that will work within this constrained environment.
+This is solved by methodically deconstructing the process in which the product/service is used, adding environmental restrictions to the process and innovating a product/service that will work within this constrained environment.